 - Before you start the upgrade, save the XML configuration file off the Web Security appliance from the System Administration > Configuration File page or by using the saveconfig command.
 For more information, see Saving and Loading the Appliance Configuration, page 26-2. - When upgrading, do not pause for long amounts of time at the various prompts.
-If the TCP session times out during the download, the upgrade may fail. - Consider saving the configuration information to an XML file after the upgrade completes, too.
+If the TCP session times out during the download, the upgrade may fail. - Consider saving other files stored on the appliance, such as PAC files or customized end-user notification pages. - Consider saving the configuration information to an XML file after the upgrade completes, too.